-- I currently hold a 3rd degree Black Belt in Matsumura Seito Shorin-Ryu and teach karate classes at Fabiano's Karate in Holland, MI.
+- I'm currently a yondan (4th degree black belt) in Matsumura Seito Shorin-Ryu under Sensei John Hutchcroft and teach karate classes at Fabiano's Karate in Holland, MI.

 - I am a classically trained singer and spent 2 years of college pursuing a vocal performance degree before switching to marine biology and finally ending on a German major.

 - I’ve been 1200ft down the Cayman wall in an old Russian petroleum research sub.
 The sub pilot was a man named Courtney Platt who also took James Cameron to the same place in the same sub which gave him the inspiration for the ocean bottom and trench in the movie “The Abyss”.